 There is also a project in Caterham on the Hill and Old Coulsdon that is looking at whole community flood risk planning in the long term and how the effects of climate change may impact on your community.
 We will be having more conversations about this that we're hoping to run later in the year.

-We have written to residents regarding flood risk to their property and how that risk could be reduced through Property Flood Resistance (PFR).
+We wrote to residents regarding flood risk to their property and how that risk could be reduced through Property Flood Resistance (PFR).
 This PFR project forms part of the wider programme of flood reduction interventions being planned in the area.

 We have been working in collaboration with the above people to identify ways of managing flood risk and how flooding impacts can be reduced in the area in Caterham Hill and in Old Coulsdon.